Review Copy Submission Guidelines

 Get in Touch

-If you want to discuss your game with me, after reading the above guidelines, then please reach out to me via my contact form or DM me on Twitter.
+If you want to discuss your game with me, after reading the above guidelines, then please reach out to me via my contact form or DM me on Twitter or Discord.